LF-digitala-kanaler/LFDS/content/components/web/supportive-microinteractions/modal.md

       case, a separate page might be a better choice.

-      A modal is usually used to display visual a comparison between different states for exempel full and half insurance whats included.
+      A modal is usually used to display a visual comparison between different alternatives, for example what's included in different alternatives of an insurance.

       ## Please consider